08009234841

 9 years

-Received a card through the letterbox with that number mentioned, claiming that both my phone and I were in line for a voucher for a week's stay in a hotel.
-I sent the card back without my address and didn't put on a stamp either.
+Got a card through the post from that number saying if I called, I'd get a voucher for a week's stay in a hotel.
+I sent it back but took off my address and didn’t bother sticking a stamp on it.

 9 years